Gavin Newsom broke his silence on whether he’ll run for president.

 The comments track with Newsom’s rebranding since Trump took office.

-In that time, the governor has started his own podcast, where he’s hosted conservative figures including Newt Gingrich and Sean Spicer, all while consistently mocking MAGA on social media, deploying memes, AI art, all-caps text, old Ronald Reagan clips, and fake advertisements for kneepads for CEOs that have groveled to Trump.
+The governor launched a podcast on which he has hosted conservative figures including Newt Gingrich and Sean Spicer, while consistently mocking MAGA on social media, deploying memes, AI art, all-caps text, old Ronald Reagan clips, and fake advertisements for kneepads for CEOs who have groveled to Trump.

 In so doing, the governor has positioned himself as a more confrontational adversary than the last three Democratic candidates to run against Trump.

-He’s also placed himself in the center of America … which is the kind of thing you would do if you wanted to win Arizona and North Carolina in a national election.
-(In July, Newsom visited South Carolina for two days just to show Democrats could “spend time (opens in new tab)” in red states).
+He’s also placed himself in the center of America … the kind of thing you would do if you want to win Arizona and North Carolina in a national election.
+(In July, Newsom visited South Carolina for two days to show that Democrats could “spend time (opens in new tab)” in red states.)

-For example, it’s clear Newsom is aware that 12% more (opens in new tab)young men ages 18 to 29 voted for (opens in new tab) Trump in 2024 compared to 2020.
-He made a point to tell CBS that a “masculinity crisis” is among the country’s most concerning trends months after (opens in new tab)admitting to Charlie Kirk (opens in new tab) that Democrats were losing voters on trans issues at the start of the year.
+For example, it’s clear Newsom is aware that 12% more (opens in new tab)men ages 18 to 29 voted for (opens in new tab) Trump in 2024 than in 2020.
+He made a point to tell CBS that a “masculinity crisis” is among the country’s most concerning trends months after (opens in new tab)admitting to Charlie Kirk (opens in new tab) that Democrats were losing voters on trans issues.

 Other potential Democratic presidential candidates, like former Transportation Secretary Pete Buttigieg, Illinois Gov. J.B.
-Pritzker or former Vice President Kamala Harris, haven’t confirmed or denied their aspirations for the oval office.
+Pritzker, and former Vice President Kamala Harris, haven’t confirmed or denied their aspirations for the Oval Office.
 After all, we are three years out.

-Still, in a book talk earlier this month in SF, Harris reiterated her devotion to politics, and all but said she wasn’t given a fair shot due to the brevity of her campaign.
+At a book talk this month in SF, Harris reiterated her devotion to politics and all but said she wasn’t given a fair shot due to the brevity of her campaign.

-“We needed more time,” she said of the 107 days between the election and when Joe Biden withdrew from the race.
+“We needed more time,” she said of the 107 days between the time Joe Biden withdrew and the election.

-Sunday’s CBS interview was just Newsom’s latest stop on his media tour, which has taken him to every brand of podcast, including “All The Smoke,” hosted by Golden State Warriors legends Stephen Jackson and Matt Barnes.
+Sunday’s CBS interview was Newsom’s latest stop on his media tour, which has taken him to every brand of podcast, including “All the Smoke,” hosted by Golden State Warriors legends Stephen Jackson and Matt Barnes.

 Wherever he goes, the California man is sure to appeal to the masses.

-“It’s not about Democrats or Republicans,” Newsom said on “All the Smoke,” which was released Saturday.
+“It’s not about Democrats or Republicans,” Newsom said on “All the Smoke.”
 “It’s about who we are.”